MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Area:^ **^137,181^ ^sq^ ^mi^** ^-^ ^Population:^ **^333,268^**

-The Bladeshimmer Shoreline is located on the central, western coast of [Tal'Dorei](taldorei).
-It stretches from the southern base of the [Daggerbay Mountains](daggerbay-mountains) to the northern edge of the [Seashale Mountains](seashale-mountains) and as far east as the [Ivyheart Thicket](ivyheart-thicket) and [Ironseat Ridge](ironseat-ridge).
-It is a rocky coastline with rolling hills and plains further inland.
+The Bladeshimmer Shoreline is located on the central, western coast of [Tal'Dorei](taldorei) and stretches some one thousand miles from the [Seashale Mountains](seashale-mountains) in the north to the [Daggerbay Mountains](daggerbay-mountains) and [Visa Isles](visa-isle) in the south.
+With the [Ozmit Sea](ozmit-sea) to its west, the Bladeshimmer extends inland as far as the [Ironseat Ridge](ironseat-ridge) before giving way to the [Dividing Plains](dividing-plains) of central [Tal'Dorei](taldorei).

+While the Bladeshimmer Shoreline is one of the smaller regions on the continent, it is by far the most powerful both politically and economically.
+Home to the city of [Emon](emon), the region's success is almost entirely dependent on the success of the city and the stewardship of the Council of Tal'Dorei.

 ##### Climate
 The Bladeshimmer Shoreline has a **warm temperate oceanic (Cfb)** climate.
 It has cool, wet winters, and mild summers with a fair amount of precipitation.